-Pacing Materials Prerequisites 1 h, 15 min • BLM 5 Sorting Quadrilaterals (optional) understanding congruent shapes Scissors and rulers familiarity with various quadrilaterals • identifying lines of symmetry • identifying isosceles and equilateral triangles
+Pacing Materials Prerequisites 1 h, 15 min • BLM 5 Sorting Quadrilaterals (optional) • understanding congruent shapes • Scissors and rulers • familiarity with various quadrilaterals identifying lines of symmetry • identifying isosceles and equilateral triangles

-- Any four-sided shape is called a quadrilateral. - Quadrilaterals are often named for the number of parallel sides and the number of congruent sides: - A kite has no parallel sides and two pairs of congruent sides. - A trapezoid has one pair of parallel sides.
-An isosceles trapezoid is a special trapezoid that also has a pair of congruent sides. - A parallelogram has two pairs of parallel, congruent sides.
+- Any four-sided shape is called a quadrilateral. - Quadrilaterals are often named for the number of parallel sides and the number of congruent sides: - A kite has no parallel sides and two pairs of congruent sides.

+- A trapezoid has one pair of parallel sides.
+An isosceles trapezoid is a special trapezoid that also has a pair of congruent sides.